mxr612/Notes/IELTS/Notes - IELTS Speaking.md

 ## 10. The public

 Question form:
-> how do the people in china do something?
+> how do the people in China do something?
-> What do the people do in china to + verb . e.g. celebrate?
+> What do the people do in China to + verb. e.g. celebrate?

 1. Watch your mouth; a little bird told me that ; even worse apples and oranges
 2. Location; age; gender; time; religion or culture

-the approach should be comparing
+You may compare the population by dividing them into small groups:
 1. time (day, season)
 2. gender
-3. location
+3. location (north vs. south)
 4. religion
-5. culture
+5. culture (tradition)

 ## 11. Reason giving